airacommunity/AIRA-User-Guide/F.1. Tools Explaination.md

 - **Drag and Drop:**
    - Find the "Switch" tool in the Tools Section of the AIRA Designer interface.
-   - Drag the "Switch" tool onto your workflow designer.
+   - Drag and drop the "Switch" tool onto your workflow designer.

 - **Connect:**
    - Connect the "Switch" tool to the required place in your workflow where you want to implement conditional branching.